i18next/i18next-vue/docs/guide/component.md

 </div>
 ```

-As in the example above, if the component doesn't have the locale message, it falls back to globally defined localization info.
-The component uses the language set in i18next.
+The `$t` function ususlly uses the language set in i18next.